dmerejkowsky/blog/content/post/2017-01-06-how-to-build-decentralized-social-networks.md

 because we believe in a open and neutral internet, we always seek to build software that is "decentralized".

-This has given a some great open-source projects such has diaspora or the whole framasoft project, but let's face it, it's still hard to explain to our friends and family why they should go away from the corporate giants...
+This has given a some great open-source projects such as diaspora or the whole framasoft project, but let's face it, it's still hard to explain to our friends and family why they should go away from the corporate giants...